aaron-iles/ultra_tracker/README.md

 To create a new credential and to determine its credential ID and public key, follow these steps (based on the README at https://github.com/elliottshane/sme-sartopo-mapsrv):

 1. Open a web page to caltopo.com.
 Make sure you are signed in to your account: you should see your user name or login name at the top right, to the right of "Your Data".
 2. In a separate browser tab, go to https://caltopo.com/app/activate/offline?redirect=localhost.
 This should show a web page similar to the one used during CalTopo Desktop activation from the CalTopo Desktop Installation instructions.
-Don’t click Sync Account yet.
 3. Open the developer console of your browser and start monitoring network traffic.
 For Chrome, use F12 to open Chrome DevTools; network traffic logging should be on when you open DevTools, as indicated by a red square-in-circle near the top left, which would stop monitoring network traffic when clicked.
 4. Type "ultra_tracker" or a similar name for "Your device will be synced as".
 The exact name is not important, but can help you keep track of credentials in case you have several.
 Afterwards, the name you enter here will show up in the Credentials section of the Your Account dialog as above.
 5. Check the checkbox and click Sync Account.
 (This should load an error page, which is OK.)